truzzt/ids-basecamp-clearinghouse/README.md

 - Using the Clearing House Service API there is no way to update an already existing log entry in the database
 - Log entries in the database include a hash value of the previous log entry, chaining together all log entries.
 Any change to a previous log entry would require rehashing all following log entries.
 - The connector logging information in the Clearing House receives a signed receipt from the Clearing House that includes among other things a timestamp and the current chain hash.
 A single valid receipt in possession of any connector is enough to detect any change to data up to the time indicated in the receipt.

+## Docker Containers
+Dockerfiles are located [here](docker/).
+There are two types of dockerfiles:
+1. Simple builds (e.g. [dockerfile](docker/clearing-house-api.Dockerfile)) that require you to build the Clearing House APIs yourself using [Rust](https://www.rust-lang.org)
+2. Multistage builds (e.g. [dockerfile](docker/clearingh-house-api-multistage.Dockerfile)) that have a stage for building the rust code

+To build the containers check out the repository and in the main directory execute

+`docker build -f docker/<dockerfile> . -t <image-name>`

+Please read the Clearing House App Configuration section, before using `docker run` oder `docker-compose`.
+Containers build with the provided dockerfiles need three volumes:
+1. The configuration file `Rocket.toml`is expected at `/server/Rocket.toml`
+2. The folder containing the signing key is expected at `/server/keys`
+3. The folder containing the daps certificate is expected at `/server/certs`